microsoft/microsoft-performance-toolkit-sdk/documentation/Glossary.md

 ## SourceDataCooker

-A [DataCooker](#datacooker) that receives input from a specific [SourceParser](#sourceparser).
-A SourceDataCooker may also receive input from other DataCookers of the same SourceParser.
+A [DataCooker](#datacooker) that receives input from an associated [SourceParser](#sourceparser).
+A SourceDataCooker may also receive input from other SourceDataCookers enabled on the same SourceParser.

 ## SourceParser